 In this article, we are going to explore the concept of body neutrality.
 First, we will look at the difference between body positivity and body neutrality.
 Then we will consider the body positivity controversy and whether body positivity is toxic.
 Finally, you’ll find a comprehensive list of 95 body neutrality affirmations to help you learn to think about your body in a different way and improve your self-acceptance at any age or stage of life.
+Body neutrality helps us develop a sense of respect for our bodies, which we should have at all ages.

 To be honest, I’ve had conflicting feelings about the concept of body positivity over the years.
 And as I age, body-image becomes even more complex and confusing.

-While I admire bloggers and influencers who promote the idea, I have also struggled with the concept because it can potentially conflict with a healthy lifestyle and the aging process.
+While I admire bloggers and influencers who promote the idea, I have also struggled with the concept of body positivity because it can potentially conflict with a healthy lifestyle and the aging process.
 Hence, when I learned about the idea of body neutrality, I felt more connected to the concept.
 Ultimately, I discovered that my mindset aligns more with the concept of body neutrality.

 As I continue on my journey of good personal growth and a healthy mindset as I grow older, I will be using these body neutrality affirmations for improved self-acceptance and self-love.
 Since the body neutrality mindset is good for all ages, I invite you to join me!